M27 Infantry Automatic Rifle: Magazine

-The M27 usually draws ammunition from a standard 30-round STANAG magazine.
+The M27 IAR is fed from standard 30-round STANAG magazines.
 The improved STANAG magazine with the tan-colored anti-tilt follower is favored over the previous version with the green follower because it can be inserted more easily, and the anti-tilt follower can handle high rates of fully automatic fire with less chance of malfunction.
-There have been issues with some STANAG magazines sticking in the magwell, especially when painted and/or damaged.
-While a rifleman normally carries 7 30-round magazines, an IAR gunner has to carry up to 16 and may carry as many as 21, because of his role and fully automatic rate of fire.
-The magazine well has a flared opening that aids in magazine insertion, but a PMAG 30 GEN M2 magazine cannot be inserted because of the frontal plastic bevel on the PMAG.
+There were issues with some STANAG magazines jamming inside the magwell, especially when painted or damaged.
+While a rifleman normally carries seven 30-round magazines, an IAR gunner carries up to 16 and may carry as many as 21 due to the requirements of the role and fully automatic rate of fire.
+The magazine well has a flared opening that aids in magazine insertion.
+PMAG 30 GEN M2 magazines are not compatible with the M27 as the frontal plastic bevel on the PMAG prevents it from being seated, similar to SA-80 and its parent rifle, HK416.

-Because the M27 cannot be fed from the widely-used M2 PMAG magazines that M4s or M16 rifles in the squad could take, the Marines banned the polymer PMAG for issue to prevent interchangeability issues.
-In response, Magpul began the process of arranging verification and official testing for their improved PMAG 30 GEN M3 magazine, which is compatible with both the M27 and M16-series rifles.
-After Marine Corps testing of the M855A1 Enhanced Performance Round with the M27 showed reliability problems from feeding issues from standard magazines, the PMAG 30 GEN M3 Window, which had better reliability with the EPR, was approved for use by Marines in December 2016 so that M27 gunners who receive M855A1 rounds do not face such issues.
-High capacity magazines of between 50 and 100 rounds are being explored.
+Due to M27's incompatibility for M2 PMAG magazines the Marines banned the polymer PMAG for issue to prevent interchangeability issues with the M4/M16 units.
+To rectify the incompatibiliy, Magpul developed the PMAG 30 GEN M3 magazine, which is compatible with both the M27 and M16-series rifles and is in the process of arranging verification and official testing.
+After Marine Corps testing of the M855A1 Enhanced Performance Round with the M27 showed reliability problems from feeding issues from standard magazines, leading to the introduction of the PMAG 30 GEN M3 Window, which had better reliability with the EPR, was approved for use by Marines in December 2016, so that M27 gunners who receive M855A1 rounds do not face such issues.
+Extended magazines of between 50 and 100 rounds were being explored to increase rifle capacity.